Creating an AI-powered

 The Challenges

-News and Politics platforms often have comments sections filled with bigotry and behaviours that don't align with the community guidelines, how do we create a system that can exist as a plug-in for different magazines whilst also allowing you a lot of control on the parameters of AI moderated analysis and feedback.
+News and politics platforms often have comments sections filled with bigotry and behaviour that don’t align with community guidelines.
+The challenge was to create a system that can exist as a plug‑in for different magazines, while still giving teams fine‑grained control over the parameters of AI‑moderated analysis and feedback.

 The Solutions

-We created the comments moderation platform as a response to this, built to analyse comments around a set of parameters and give contextual feedback to the user on the issue with the users comment relative to the publishers community guidelines.
+We created the comments moderation platform in response to this.
+It was built to analyse comments against a set of parameters and give contextual feedback to the user on issues with their comment, relative to the publisher’s community guidelines.
+The goal was to keep conversations safe and constructive without feeling heavy‑handed or robotic.

 The Process